jlee9595/url-shortener/README.md

 # url-shortener

-Basic URL shortening application that tracks basic statistics such as device, times redirected and time since creation
+Basic URL shortening application that tracks basic statistics such as device, times redirected, and time since creation

 ###Prerequisites
 - Python 2